groupme/em-apn/README.md

 We raise an `EM::APN::Notification::PayloadTooLarge` exception.

-How you truncate the message is up to you.
-Be especially careful when dealing with multi-byte payloads.
+How you truncate your payloads is up to you.
+Be especially careful when dealing with multi-byte data.

 ## TODO ##